bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Partly Cloudy
+- Cloudy
-- 75% humidity
+- 73% humidity
 - 14 mph wind
-- 74% cloud cover
+- 75% cloud cover
 - 46 AQI 🟩
 - 0.06 inches of rain in the past 24 hours
 - 0.06 inches of rain expected in the next 48 hours